samsonajulor/linux_setup/README.md

 # Installation

-This script automates the installation of several applications on an linux system.
-It's designed to make the installation process quick and efficient by running the necessary scripts for each application.
-Below is a list of the applications that will be installed along with a brief description of each:
+This script automates the installation of several applications on a Linux system.
+It's designed to make the installation process quick and efficient by running the scripts for each application.

 1. **[start](./programs/ubuntu-20.04/start.sh)**: A custom tool to set up and configure the initial environment.